NSS-SE-Jumpstart/curriculum/projects/clothesline/clothesline.md

 ### Challenge Phase Two

-Your program prompts the user to enter a single letter, but what happens if the user enteres more than one letter?
+Your program prompts the user to enter a single letter, but what happens if the user enters more than one letter?
 Does it behave the way you'd like?

-For this challenge, you should modify your code, to only work with the first letter the user enters.
+For this challenge, you should modify your code to only work with the first letter the user enters.
 For example, if the user types "dog", your program should behave as though they only typed a "d", and should ignore the "og".

 ### Challenge Phase Three